-4.19 Air pollution is most likely to affect European sites where plant, soil and water habitats are the qualifying features, but some qualifying animal species may also be affected, either directly or indirectly, by deterioration in habitat as a result of air pollution.
-Deposition of pollutants to the ground and vegetation can alter the characteristics of the soil, affecting the pH and nitrogen levels, which can then affect plant health, productivity and species composition.

-4.20 In terms of vehicle traffic, nitrogen oxides (NOx, i.e. NO and NO2) are considered to be the key pollutants.
-Deposition of nitrogen compounds may lead to both soil and freshwater acidification, and NOx can cause eutrophication of soils and water.
+- 4.19 Air pollution is most likely to affect European sites where plant, soil and water habitats are the qualifying features, but some qualifying animal species may also be affected, either directly or indirectly, by deterioration in habitat as a result of air pollution.
+Deposition of pollutants to the ground and vegetation can alter the characteristics of the soil, affecting the pH and nitrogen levels, which can then affect plant health, productivity and species composition. - 4.20 In terms of vehicle traffic, nitrogen oxides (NO_x , i.e. NO and NO_2) are considered to be the key pollutants.
+Deposition of nitrogen compounds may lead to both soil and freshwater acidification, and NO_x can cause eutrophication of soils and water.

-4.21 Based on the Highways England Design Manual for Road and Bridges (DMRB) LA 105 Air quality (which sets out the requirements for assessing and reporting the effects of highway projects on air quality), it is assumed that air pollution from roads is unlikely to be significant beyond 200m from the road itself.
-Where increases in traffic volumes are forecast, this 200m buffer needs to be applied to the relevant roads in order to make a judgement about the likely geographical extent of air pollution impacts.

-4.22 For highways developments within 200m of sensitive receptors, the DMRB provides the following screening criteria to ascertain whether there are likely to be significant impacts:

-- Daily traffic flows will change by 1,000 AADT (Annual Average Daily Traffic) or more; or - Heavy duty vehicle (HDV) flows will change by 200 AADT or more; or - There will be a change in speed band; or - Road carriageway alignment will change by 5m or more.

-4.23 Thus, where significant increases in traffic are possible on roads within 200m of European sites, traffic forecast data may be needed to determine if increases in vehicle traffic are likely to be significant.
-In line with the Wealden judgment [See reference 27], the traffic growth considered by the HRA should be based on the effects of development provided for by the plan in combination with other drivers of growth such as development proposed in neighbouring districts and demographic change.

-4.24 It has been assumed that only those roads forming part of the primary road network (motorways and 'A' roads) are likely to experience any significant increases in vehicle traffic as a result of development (i.e. greater than 1,000 AADT).
+- 4.21 Based on the Highways England Design Manual for Road and Bridges (DMRB) LA 105 Air quality (which sets out the requirements for assessing and reporting the effects of highway projects on air quality), it is assumed that air pollution from roads is unlikely to be significant beyond 200m from the road itself.
+Where increases in traffic volumes are forecast, this 200m buffer needs to be applied to the relevant roads in order to make a judgement about the likely geographical extent of air pollution impacts. - 4.22 For highways developments within 200m of sensitive receptors, the DMRB provides the following screening criteria to ascertain whether there are likely to be significant impacts: - Daily traffic flows will change by 1,000 AADT (Annual Average Daily Traffic) or more; or - Heavy duty vehicle (HDV) flows will change by 200 AADT or more; or - There will be a change in speed band; or - Road carriageway alignment will change by 5m or more. - 4.23 Thus, where significant increases in traffic are possible on roads within 200m of European sites, traffic forecast data may be needed to determine if increases in vehicle traffic are likely to be significant.
+In line with the Wealden judgment [See reference 26], the traffic growth considered by the HRA should be based on the effects of development provided for by the plan in combination with other drivers of growth such as development proposed in neighbouring districts and demographic change. - 4.24 It has been assumed that only those roads forming part of the primary road network (motorways and 'A' roads) are likely to experience any significant increases in vehicle traffic as a result of development (i.e. greater than 1,000 AADT).
 As such, where a site is within 200m of only minor roads, no significant effect from traffic-related air pollution is considered to be the likely outcome.

-4.25 The strategic roads identified within the neighbourhood plan area are A14, A1071 and A1214.
-The A1214 runs along the eastern side of the neighbourhood plan area boundary.

-4.26 The following European sites within 20km of the neighbourhood plan area and within 200m of a strategic road:

-Stour and Orwell Estuaries SPA and Ramsar (A14).

-4.27 All other European sites were situated over 200m from a road and were not considered to be susceptible to impacts from air pollution and were therefore screened out of the assessment.

-4.28 No policies will directly result in development and therefore likely significant effects as a result of air pollution can be ruled out at this stage.
+- 4.25 A single strategic road for new development, the A12, is within in the neighbourhood plan area.
+Additionally, the A14, A137 and A120 are strategic roads likely to serve development within the neighbourhood plan area. - 4.26 The following European sites were identified as being within 20km of the neighbourhood plan area, within 200m of one of the strategic roads identified above, and as having interest features potentially susceptible to air pollution: - Stour and Orwell Estuaries SPA and Ramsar site (A137). - 4.27 All other European sites were situated over 200m from the strategic roads identified above and/or were not considered to have interest features that are susceptible to impacts from air pollution and were therefore screened out of the assessment. - 4.28 No policies will directly result in development and therefore likely significant effects as a result of air pollution can be ruled out at this stage.